negjo/DragonTracker/README.md

 ## Usage
 - /dragontracker or /dt to open the config menu
+- /dtupdate to update market prices (they are updated automatically every 15 min)
 - The name of the item has to render for the tracker to detect it, so you need to come relatively close to the drop.
 Basically when the title and chat messages appear, then the item was tracked.

 ## Features